 On the other hand, having to constantly repress your natural responses can make you feel awkward, inauthentic, and stiff, draining away the zest and enthusiasm you need to perform at the highest level.
 Excessive self monitoring can depress your energy and inhibit your ability to be your best self.
 It can kill spontaneity and so undermine your ability to have an impact.

 The habits that the authors draw attention to, include displaying too much emotion, using too many words and too much disclosure.
 Fortunately, they are upbeat about overcoming all of them:

 We’ve seen women falter on both sides of the too much / not enough divide.
-But we’ve also watched women resolved the conflict to their advantage.
-Recognising that success in any endeavour requires discipline, they find a way to bring their immediate reactions to full awareness and then respond with passion tempered by experience an intention.
+But we’ve also watched women resolve the conflict to their advantage.
+Recognising that success in any endeavour requires discipline, they find a way to bring their immediate reactions to full awareness and then respond with passion tempered by experience and intention.
 As this way of responding becomes a habit, they take on an emotional gravitas that draws integrity from the intensity of the effort.

 - Reflect on a time when you believe you displayed more emotion, used too many words, or disclosed too much.
 Is your assessment valid?

 - In your mind’s eye, visualise how you want to behave differently in the future?